PereiraJames/UnderbellyBlitz/README.md

 Be sure to add the game to the steam launcher as a "Non-Steam Game".

 ## For LocalHosting
+**Recommended**
 You will need to open two windows of the game to play.
 Essentially playing on both sides of the game.

 ## For SteamHosting
 **Note that this is slightly buggy.
-It is still WIP**

-Click the "Steam Host" button, and have 1 of the 2 participating players click host.
+It is still WIP** **Currently the application is having compatability issues with Steam.
+Best not to use it.
+Recommended Local Hosting** Click the "Steam Host" button, and have 1 of the 2 participating players click host.
 Have the second player join the game through a Steam invite or "Join The Game" function that steam provides.

 ## How To Play: